 The following suites are available to book on Wonder of the Seas:

 - Junior Suite with Balcony

 - Spacious AquaTheater Suite - 1 or 2 bedrooms

 Wonder of the Seas is the third ship in Royal Caribbean’s fleet to have the Ultimate Family Suite.
 Complete with an in-suite slide, colorful step climbers, interactive piano staircase, three bedrooms, a jacuzzi, and a movie/game room, the Ultimate Family Suite is sure to impress all kids onboard.

 The original plan was for Wonder of the Seas to be homeported in China, but Royal Caribbean decided to redeploy the ship to the United States instead.

-In March 2022, Wonder of the Seas will begin offering 7-night Eastern/Western Caribbean & Perfect Day itineraries from Port Everglades, Florida.
+In March 2022, Wonder of the Seas began offering 7-night Eastern/Western Caribbean & Perfect Day itineraries from Port Everglades, Florida.